thislavrenchuk/portfolio/_posts/2023-07-31-office-sim.md

 <h1 id="FutureWork">Future Work</h1>

-1) I would love to expand the Story further, as per my initial Story plans and deliver a compelling narrative.
+1) I would like to expand the Story further as per my initial Story plans and deliver a compelling narrative.

-2) This would also mean improving and expanding the level design with a focus on the level complexity reflecting the story progression.
+2) This would also mean expanding and improving on the level design with a focus on level complexity that would reflect the progression of the story.

-3) Finally, I would like to create some custom 2D sprites, to tie the art direction of the game to something better suited to the Story.
+3) Finally, I would like to work on creating custom 2D sprites, to tie the Art with the Story and make the feel of the game more cohesive.